flare-foundation/docs/docs/tech/glossary.md

 Know Your Customer { #kyc }
 : The process an entity completes to verify the identities of its users to comply with global requirements.

+Layer 1 { #layer1 }
+: An L1 is a blockchain in the classical sense, in that it comprises a network of nodes that exchange information to guarantee the integrity of a shared ledger and offer functionality like token exchange and programmability.
+Compare it to an L2, which is built on top of an existing L1.

+Layer 2 { #layer2 }
+: An L2 is a blockchain built on top of an existing L1 making use of its programmability.
+L2 chains add extra functionality to the L1, like scalability.

 Ledger { #ledger }
 : Historically, a book where financial transactions are recorded.
-In [blockchain](#blockchain) technology a ledger can contain any kind of information and it has multiple copies distributed among several computers, which are kept in sync by a [consensus](#consensus) algorithm.
+In [blockchain](#blockchain) technology, a ledger can contain any kind of information, which has multiple copies distributed among several computers, kept in sync by a [consensus](#consensus) algorithm.

 Light Client Relay { #light_client_relay }
 : A simplified communication mechanism built for speed that only queries the header data of any transaction and therefore lacks the security that comes from querying a full node with full history (e.g. [SPV](https://en.wikipedia.org/wiki/Bitcoin_network#Payment_verification)).